Aioli is a Mediterranean sauce packed with delicious garlic flavor. This foolproof recipe is very simple and will make you feel like a kitchen pro!

 - Saffron aioli: Add a pinch of powdered saffron to the sauce.

-- Paprika: Add ½ tsp smoked paprika to the mixture before adding the oils.
+- Paprika: Add ½ teaspoon smoked paprika to the mixture before adding the oils.